fgalliat/XtsTiExpanderV2/README.md

   - [x] Java telnet tool that works well w/ shell mode (mini-ncurses like / Gfx mode)
-  - [~] Java var sending tool (from 86th byte of a .v2x / .92x file / from 1st byte of a .12 file)
+  - [x] Java var sending tool (from 86th byte of a .v2x / .92x file / from 1st byte of a .12 file)
   - [ ] Java var getting tool (as cat varName - need cat vn / dump vn in shell)
   - [ ] Dummy mode to shell (auto -or- requires 'login' cmd ?)

 - **Known bugs** :
-  - multiple sendVar on Shell mode (Wifi & Serial) / handleCalc mode too
+  - [FIXED] multiple sendVar on Shell mode (Wifi & Serial) / handleCalc mode too
     - bug is not in ti_handleCalc()
     - even if screendump between -> need to reboot to send again
     - can always send pop / never can send popbin after
     - pbm could be in ti_header ....
     - THAT WAS : static array return in ti_chk -> FIXED

+- **Improvements** :
+  - ls -s better display on shell
+  - ./term.sh as CLI for TiVar copy (to Exp + opt. to calc)
+  - ./term.sh download TiVar from Expander
+  - OSD menu ?? -> w/ WiFi & ICE procedure .....
+  - Dummy mode to shell (w/ 'login' cmd ?)
+  - better 'menu' PRGM (more efficient to use...)